aarneranta/chalmers-advanced-python/labs/lab3/README.md

 If not, the following steps must be taken at the first time:

-1. create a directory for this project (not the same as in course GitHub):
+1. Create a directory for this project (not the same as in course GitHub):

     ```sh
     $ mkdir lab3
     ```

-2. move inside it:
+2. Move inside it:

     ```sh
     $ cd lab3
     ```

-3. create a Python virtual environment (maybe not necessary, but the best practice):
+3. Create a Python virtual environment (maybe not necessary, but the best practice):

     ```sh
     $ python3 -m venv myvenv
     ```

     This will create the directory `myvenv` with lots of contents.
-4. activate the virtual environment:
+4. Activate the virtual environment:
     - on Linux/Mac:

       ```sh